Mythology of Carnivàle: Terms and order of succession

 The first Prophet in the mythology of Carnivàle is the Alpha.
 This creature is never mentioned in the series, but Knauf described her as a female who lived before the Flood and whose story was lost with the destruction of the Royal Library of Alexandria.
 The Alpha spawned the first pair of Avatara, manifestations of some higher power or House; one is Light and the other Dark.
 A Creature of Light and a Creature of Darkness have been born to each generation since, and unlike the Alpha, they have always been male.

 The Avataric Blood travels within families forming a dynasty.
 The first-born son of an Avatar receives a so-called mantle at birth that manifests him as an Avatar of a new generation; whether the new Avatar is Light or Dark is chance.
 Therefore, there is one Avatar to each House per generation.
 Giving birth to a new Avatar leaves the mother barren and insane.
 Before that time, she can give birth to an unlimited number of females from an Avatar.
 These children as well as their respective offspring are called Vectori, beings with Avataric Blood who are not themselves Avatara, and who thus become generationally further removed from an Avatar in the bloodline.
 While Vectori cannot become Avatara, as that mantle is only conveyed upon birth, they can still exhibit some minor powers and often show signs of insanity.
-(Based on Daniel Knauf's note on Yahoo Carnivale HBO via Beth Blighton from March 10, 2005 (registration required)).